deleeuwblue/liberty-mqoncloud-resource-adapter/README.md

 Before testing the IVT app, additional permissions need to be granted to MQ resources for the application user (ivtapp).

-Using MQ Console, use the filter icon to "Show system queues", then set permisions on the **SYSTEM.DEFAULT.MODEL.QUEUE** and **TEST.QUEUE** by clicking the three dots, then "View Configuration", then "Security" to grant all permissions for user "ivtapp":
+Using MQ Console, use the filter icon to "Show system queues", then set permisions on the **SYSTEM.DEFAULT.MODEL.QUEUE** and **TEST.QUEUE** by clicking the three dots, then "View Configuration", then "Security" to grant all permissions for user "ivtapp".

 ![ivtapppermissions](https://user-images.githubusercontent.com/8861294/121187138-a627b300-c85f-11eb-8ec0-f6ea8c59b7bd.png)